 CTO it’s an executive-level position, focused on scientific and technological responsibilities within an organization.
 Generally, CTO is needed in IT related companies or companies working with software.

-Technical co-founder is generally a developer or just a tech savvy person who is hired by startup owner to become a technical partner.
+A technical co-founder or a technical partner is generally a developer or just a tech-savvy person who is hired by a startup owner to become a technical partner.
 That means he is not an actual founder, he is an employee.

-One of the most common startups’ concerns is how to find a technical cofounder.
+One of the most common startups’ concerns is how to find a technical partner for your startup.
 Non-tech founders are especially susceptible to the idea of having in-house associate due to lack of experience in this sphere.

 Building a startup is not easy.
 There will be ups and downs, lots of victories and even more challenging moments.